General university and college admissions certification and

-The programme description is based on the National Curriculum Regulations for Differentiated Primary and Lower Secondary Teacher Education Programmes for Years 5-10.
+The programme description is based on the National guidelines for the Primary and Lower Secondary Teacher Education Programmes for Years 5-10.

 The University of Agder shall educate teachers who have thorough topical and didactical competence, and who can interact with children and adults in school in a way that inspires confidence.
 The programme shall prepare the students for a continuous development of their professional identity.
 As future teachers, they shall contribute to further develop the school as an institution for formation and learning in a democratic and diverse society.
 The programme shall also give international perspectives, place the teacher profession in a historical, cultural and social context and contribute to critical reflection and professional understanding.